 What Is Shortening Used For?

-Shortening is mainly used for baking.
-As shortening shortens the gluten strands of wheat, it makes the protein less elastic and sticky.
+Shortening is mainly used for baking to shorten the gluten strands of wheat, it makes the protein less elastic and sticky.

 Due to its nature, bakers frequently use shortening in baking treats with a flaky and tender texture.
 These treats include pie crusts, croissants, and cannolis.

-Shortening creams because it blends huge volumes of air bubbles.
+Shortening creams are better because it blends enormous volumes of air bubbles.
 As a result, shortening in baking makes a product with a fine, delicate structure.

 In addition, many consumers use shortening for frying.